-We obtained the value-in-use calculations used by management in determining the recoverable amounts of property, plant and equipment, investment property or right-of-use assets for certain tourist object (hotel, campsite or other site) as at 31 December 2020.
-We tested the mathematical accuracy of the value-inuse calculations, compared input data to financial information and business plan for the next year.
+We obtained the value-in-use calculations used by

+management in determining the recoverable amounts of property, plant and equipment, investment property or right-of-use assets for certain tourist object (hotel, campsite or other site) as at 31 December 2020.
+We tested the mathematical accuracy of the value-in-use calculations, compared input data to financial information and business plan for the next year.
 For two key assumptions used in the value-in use calculations, we engaged our valuation experts to assist us in assessing the reasonableness of the discount rates used by comparison to entities with similar risk profiles and market information, and in assessing the terminal value growth rates by comparison to economic growth forecasts.

-For the remaining key assumptions used in the valuein-use calculations (revenue growth rates and EBITDA margin), we compared the consistency of those assumptions between the tourist objects, taking into consideration significant capital investments made in last three years and expected return of the business to pre-Covid 19 pandemic level.
+For the remaining key assumptions used in the value-in-use calculations (revenue growth rates and EBITDA margin), we compared the consistency of those in-use calculations (revenue growth rates and EBITDA margin), we compared the consistency of those assumptions between the tourist objects, taking into consideration significant capital investments made in last three years and expected return of the business to pre-Covid 19 pandemic level.